-I didn't have much left in the fridge apart from a few vegetables, some leftover rice and some eggs.
-Then I remembered typical dishes that Korean friends introduced us to when we lived in Singapore.
-Bibimbap is one of them .
-It is a complete and balanced Korean dish, which combines flavors, textures and colors.
-It consists of a bowl of rice garnished with various vegetables, beef (but I didn't add any), fried egg and topped with a spicy gochujang (Korean chili paste) sauce.
-It is naturally adaptable for a gluten-free version.
+I didn't have much left in the fridge except for some vegetables, leftover rice, and eggs.
+Then I remembered some typical dishes that Korean friends had introduced us to when we lived in Singapore.
+Bibimbap is one of them.
+It's a complete and balanced Korean dish that combines flavors, textures, and colors.
+It consists of a bowl of rice topped with various vegetables, beef (but I didn't use any), a fried egg, and a spicy gochujang (Korean chili paste) sauce.
+It's easily adaptable to a gluten-free version.
 Discover this balanced recipe, perfect for a healthy and delicious meal.

-If you don't have leftover rice, cook some according to package directions.
+If you don't have any leftover rice, cook it according to the package instructions.
 Once cooked, keep it warm.

 Mix all the ingredients in a small bowl until you have a smooth sauce.
-Adjust the spices according to your tastes.
+Adjust the spices to your taste.

 Cook a fried egg (the yolk should remain slightly runny).

-In a bowl, place a portion of hot rice at the bottom.
-Arrange the cooked vegetables in separate sections on the rice: zucchini, carrots, peppers, spinach and mushrooms.
+Place a portion of hot rice in a bowl.
+Arrange the cooked vegetables in separate sections on top of the rice: zucchini, carrots, bell peppers, spinach, and mushrooms.
 Place the egg in the center.
 Add a spoonful of bibimbap sauce on top.
-Sprinkle with sesame seeds to decorate.
+Sprinkle with sesame seeds to garnish.

 You can add, as in the traditional version, Bulgogi beef or simply thin slices of marinated and sautéed beef.